From the Bavarian Brewing Co.

 BAVARIAN'S AUDITOR'S REPORT IN 1917

 Companies a century ago needed to comply with certain accounting standards and be subject to an auditor's review, in a similar way as they do today.
 Some of the pages from Bavarian's auditor's report are shown below.
 The report was dated February 16th, 1918, and reflected operations through the entire calendar year of 1917, with occasional comparisons to the year before.
-Some of the documents in this report provide an interesting glimpse of the profitability and costs of the brewery at that time.
+It contains documents that reflect much higher prices for the ingredients use in beer during WWI, and provide an interesting glimpse of the profitability and costs of the brewery at that time.
 After the cover page, the second document indicates a reduction in the profitability of the brewer from $137,806 in 1916 to $105,187 in 1917.
 This was primarily attributed to the increased costs of grains and other materials as U.S. entered WWII in 1917, as shown in the third document.
 It shows the average cost to produce a barrel of beer increased from $1.97 to $2.92.
-That's extremely inexpensive by today's standards, but this represents a cost increase at that time of about 50% in just one year.
-The ingredients that increased the most were malt, (corn) grits and water/fuel/supplies, which nearly doubled.
+That's extremely inexpensive by today's standards.
+But this represents a cost increase per barrel of beer of about 50%, in just one year.
+And prices nearly doubled, such such items as malt, (corn) grits and fuel/supplies.
 The fourth item provides a breakdown of some of the prices attributable to the inventory on hand.
 Of interest, is the the listing of the labels, which indicates the brewery produced five beverages: 1) (Riedlin) Select (beer), 2) Bavarian (beer), 3) Bock, 4) Malt Tonic, 5) Ale and 6) Porter.
 Also of note is that bottles of amber, green and clear were used.

 In 1932 stock offering was proposed to reopen the Bavarian Brewery the following year when Prohibition would be repealed.
 The cover of this solicitation is shown on the right.
 This offering was signed by L. S. Deglow, an architect and family member of the original founder, Julius Deglow, as President of the Bavarian Brewing Co.
 The entire 4-page document is available here.
 Evidently, this offering was never fully subscribed and the brewery was undercapitalized when it reopened a couple years later in 1935.